 Charging for Social Care

-How do I pay for care?
+How do I get funding for residential or nursing care?

 You will be given an outcomes assessment by a social worker, and if residential or nursing care is appropriate, you will then have a financial assessment.
 If you have capital (excluding property) below the set limit you can receive Council funding.
 You can find out the current limit by contacting the Financial Assessments Team.

 How much will I be asked to contribute towards my care?